Arrested for a DUI but feel that you passed your field sobriety tests (FST)?

 FSTs, as we call them, are nationally recognized drills taught to all law enforcement officers capable of arresting someone for a DUI.
 These vary from state to state somewhat, but overall, the vast majority of the country uses 3 different drills.

 The thing about these drills are that they are not pass-or-fail “tests” like you might think.
 Instead, I call them drills, because law enforcement is trained to put you into a scenario that is intended to make both sober and intoxicated people show “cues” of possible intoxication.
+Did you know that these drills are not 100% accurate?
+Officers are trained that a significant percentage of the population will show “cues” on these drills even if completely sober.
 No matter what you do on these drills, you can’t pass them.
 Similarly, you can’t really fail them – although falling over and being utterly unable to stand on your own feet is pretty close.

 Police officers are supposed to judge these three drills and write down any “cues” that vary from their instructions.